-Thanksgiving is only two months away, which can only mean one thing — and no I’m not talking about turkey!
+Thanksgiving is just around the corner, which can only mean one thing — and no, I’m not talking about turkey!
 Thanksgiving means Black Friday is also on the way.
 So, it’s time to get inspired for your campaigns with this collection of awesome Black Friday email examples.

-In the current context, Black Friday this year is going to look more than a little different, with major retailers already announcing the closure of their physical stores for Thanksgiving.
-Competition in the ecommerce space is therefore likely to be fiercer than ever and your Black Friday emails will need to stand out to attract holiday shoppers.
+With more and more people buying online since the pandemic, competition in the ecommerce space is likely to be fiercer than ever.
+Which means your Black Friday emails will need to stand out to attract holiday shoppers.

-To help you make sure your campaigns this year hit the spot, we’ve put together this list of some of the best Black Friday emails to inspire your own.
+To make sure your campaigns hit the spot this year, we’ve put together this list of some of the best Black Friday emails to inspire your own.

 8 Black Friday Email Examples to Jumpstart Your Holiday Marketing

 From compelling copy to an eye-catching design, there’s a lot to consider when it comes to creating Black Friday emails that convert.
 So, to get you started here are 8 awesome examples with best practices you can apply to your own campaigns.

 Looking for a platform to send your Black Friday emails this year?
 With Sendinblue’s Free plan you can send 300 emails a day and store an unlimited number of contacts.